sizious/dcload-ip/README.md

 ### Notes

-* You can use arp instead of setting the dreamcast's ip in Makefile.cfg
+* You can use `arp` instead of setting the dreamcast's ip in `Makefile.cfg`.
+On Windows, you may use the `netsh` command which is more reliable (e.g. `netsh interface ip add neighbors "Ethernet" 192.168.10.1 AA-BB-CC-DD-EE-FF)`.
+In that case, don't forget to specify an IP address in the Ethernet card of your computer.
-* Tested systems: Debian GNU/Linux 2.2-3.0, Cygwin
+* Tested systems: Debian GNU/Linux 2.2-3.0, Cygwin, MinGW, [DreamSDK](https://www.dreamsdk.org)
 * There are almost certainly bugs
-* Patches and improvements are welcome; please send to the cadcdev tracker on SourceForge
+* Patches and improvements are welcome; please send to the `cadcdev` tracker on SourceForge

 ### Credits
 * rtl8139 code based on code by Dan Potter
-* Lan Adapter driver is pulled from an early version of the KOS LA driver
+* LAN Adapter driver is pulled from an early version of the KOS LA driver
-* There are some various files from newlib-1.8.2 here
+* There are some various files from `newlib-1.8.2` here
-* video.s, maple.c, and maple.h were written by Marcus Comstedt
+* `video.s`, `maple.c`, and `maple.h` were written by Marcus Comstedt
 * initial win32 porting and implementation of -t by Florian 'Proff' Schulze
 * win32 bugfix by The Gypsy
 * fixes for cygwin by Florian 'Proff' Schulze
 * rx config bug pointed out by Slant
 * horridly buggy nature of 1.0.1 + 1.0.2 pointed out by Dan Potter
-* Fixes for libbfd segfaults by Atani
+* Fixes for `libbfd` segfaults by Atani
-* Inspiration for MAPL packet by Tim Hentenaar
+* Inspiration for `MAPL` packet by Tim Hentenaar